Are you a beginner photographer who doesn’t want to spend much money on equipment?

 It was a cloudy day, but there were some breaks in the clouds where the sun would shine through and light up the inside of the building in this beautiful way that reminded me of something out of a fairy tale.

-The light was coming from behind me as I took my shots, so it looked like it was shining through the stained-glass window, which made for some amazing photos.
+As I took my shots, the light was coming from behind me, so it looked like it was shining through the stained-glass window, which made for some fantastic photos.

 Features